3.20 Provisions

 **Rounded off to Nil.

-$ The Company has made equity investment in Varun Beverages South Africa (PTY) Ltd. amounting to ' 0.05 million on 23 May 2023.
+$The Company had made equity investment in Varun Beverages South Africa (PTY) Ltd. amounting to ' 0.05 million on 23 May 2023.

-- The Company has subscribed the equity investment of IDVB Recycling Operations Private Limited amounting to ' 120.00 million and loan given amounting to ' 10.00 million were converted into equity investment on 25 September 2023.
+-The Company had subscribed the equity investment of IDVB Recycling Operations Private Limited amounting to ' 369.93 (31 December 2023: ' 120.00 million) and loan given amounting to ' 10.00 million were converted into equity investment on 25 September 2023.

-""The Company has made equity investment in Huoban Energy 7 Private Limited amounting to ' 21.24 million on 09 May 2023.
+""The Company had made equity investment in Huoban Energy 7 Private Limited amounting to ' 21.24 million on 09 May 2023.

-@@ The Company has made equity investment in Lone Cypress Ventures Private Limited amounting to ' 31.50 million on 13 March 2023.
+@@The Company had made equity investment in Lone Cypress Ventures Private Limited amounting to ' 31.50 million on 13 March 2023.

-d) Aggregate number of equity shares issued as bonus during the period of five years immediately preceding the reporting date:
+d) Aggregate number of bonus shares issued, shares issued for consideration other than cash and shares bought back during the period of five years immediately preceding the reporting date

 (i) During the year ended 31 December 2019, the Company has issued 91,327,613 equity shares of ' 10 each as fully paid-up bonus shares in the ratio of 1 (One) equity share for every 2 (Two) equity share outstanding on record date.